TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 If you've been following the curriculum, then you should already have all the supporting bits and pieces installed.
 If not, please go back and refer to [those lessons](https://www.theodinproject.com/lessons/installation_lessons) before continuing.
 You'll want to confirm that node.js, Ruby, Rails and yarn are all installed.

-Pick your operating system below to get the relevant steps for installing PostgreSQL.
+Pick your operating system below to get the appropriate steps for installing PostgreSQL.

 <details markdown="block">
 <summary class="dropDown-header">Ubuntu